-1. General Office Supplies (copy paper, pens, pencils, printer ink, etc.): Supplies for MCSAP employees dedicated to 100% MCSAP activities.
-Includes printer ink for twenty-four (24) portable printers used by inspectors, at an estimated cost of \$20.00 per black ink cartridge, 6 required per year per printer, plus \$25.00 per color ink cartridge, 4 required per year per printer; and a budget for general office supplies per year based on past experience.

-- 2. Uniforms and Other related supplies: To provide new or replacement uniforms for a total of twenty-four (24) inspectors and supervisors, and nine (9) office personnel, all PR MCSAP program employees performing 100% MCSAP-related activities.
+- 1. General Office Supplies (copy paper, pens, pencils, printer ink, etc.): Supplies for PRMCSAP employees dedicated to 100% MCSAP activities.
+Includes printer ink for twenty-four (24) portable printers used by inspectors, at an estimated cost of \$20.00 per black ink cartridge, 6 required per year per printer plus \$25.00 per color ink cartridge, 4 required per year per printer, for a total of \$5,280.00; and a \$920.00 budget for general office supplies per year based on past experience. - 2.
+Uniforms and Other related supplies: To provide new or replacement uniforms for a total of twenty-four (24) inspectors and supervisors, and nine (9) office personnel, all PRMCSAP program employees performing 100% MCSAP-related activities.
 Due to heavy use, uniforms are typically replaced yearly, or more frequently as needed.
-Inspector and supervisor uniforms include tactical boots estimated at \$180.00, full uniforms consisting of pants, shirts and belts estimated at \$450.00, and OSHA-required safety equipment estimated at \$25.00 per inspector per year.
-Office personnel uniforms consist of shirts with PR MCSAP logos estimated at \$60.00 per employee per year. - 3.
-Computers: Acquisition of six (6) specialty (rugged) laptops at an approximate total cost of \$4,000.00 per unit, to provide to newly hired inspectors for daily use during roadside interventions, and/or to replace aging units that use an obsolete Windows 7 operating system and that are malfunctioning.
-Each includes "toughbook"-type or similar laptop, accidental damage coverage (required due to heavy field usage), desktop dock and power adapter.
-In the alternative, if the new ASPEN is implemented, as planned, computer/tablet combination may be purchased instead of computers. - 4.
+Inspector and supervisor uniforms include tactical boots estimated at \$180.00, full uniforms consisting of pants, shirts and belts estimated at \$450.00, and OSHA-required safety equipment estimated at \$25.00 per inspector per year, for a total of \$655.00 per inspector, for a grand total of \$15,720.00.
+Office personnel uniforms consist of shirts with PR MCSAP logos estimated at \$60.00 per employee per year, for a total of \$540.00.
+Total for uniforms and related supplies will be \$16,260.00. - 3.
 Printers: Acquisition of five (5) portable printers at an approximate cost of \$450.00 per unit, for daily use to print inspections, reports, and other documents on the field during roadside activities.
 To be provided to new inspectors and/or to replace aging units that are malfunctioning due to the heavy usage to which they are typically subjected.
 Each includes portable printer, portable battery kit, care pack warranty and car DC adapter.